 As rare as it may sound, one of these forums is Reddit.
 There are several Reddit subgroups where kratom users discuss a variety of kratom-related topics.
 Keep in mind though that changes in regulations made in early 2018 do not allow reviewing or suggesting vendors.

 Nonetheless, you can inquire about other users’ experience with different kratom veins and strains.
+This can help you evaluate which beginner strains may be better for you.
 You can also learn about different ways of taking kratom and other tricks that kratom users have.